mjn298/logger_app/README.md

 a reasonable size.
 The tolerance exists to accommodate out of order requests, so I don't miss an alert.
 In a real application, with this service running concurrently in many different hosts, I'd probably use a Key Value store as a cache.
 Otherwise, the application is pretty simple and most of the operations are just incrementing values by 1.

-## Total Time Spent:
-I'd estimate I spent 4-6 hours actually coding this.
-I was fluent in several aspects of the application, and those were done quite quickly.
-Determing proper (or just working) usage of some novel things made this take longer.

-I spent much more time working through reference materials, and experimenting.
-I would have done that eventually anyway, this project just happened to be a good application for these techniques.